Robert Yaxley: RAF career

 Yaxley served with the No. 2 Armoured Car Company RAF in the 1936–39 Arab revolt in Palestine, and was awarded the Military Cross on 6 November 1936.
 He had been promoted to the rank of flying officer on 28 January 1936.

-At the beginning of the Second World War, Yaxley was serving with No. 252 Squadron RAF and by December 1940 he was the unit's Commanding Officer.
+At the beginning of the Second World War, Yaxley was serving with No. 252 Squadron RAF and by December 1940 he was the unit's commander.
 On 9 September 1941 he was promoted to wing commander, and took command of No. 272 Squadron RAF, a unit equipped with Bristol Beaufighters.
 On 17 October 1941 Yaxley was awarded the Distinguished Flying Cross for his command of raiding detachment of fighter aircraft.
 The citation for the award read:

 This was followed by the award of the Distinguished Service Order on 12 December 1941 for his leadership in the Western Desert Campaign.
 The decoration was the first awarded during the campaign in Libya, and was announced with the following citation:

-On 8 July 1942 became Commanding Officer of No. 117 Squadron RAF and under his leadership the squadron began to play a big part in the advance from El Alamein.
+On 8 July 1942 Yaxley became commanding officer of No. 117 Squadron RAF and under his leadership the unit began to play a big part in the advance from El Alamein.

 On 3 June 1943, Yaxley was killed while piloting a Lockheed Hudson over the Bay of Biscay en route to North Africa.
 His plane, carrying several passengers including Osgood Hanbury, was shot down by a German Junkers Ju 88 C flown by Lieutenant Hans Olbrecht.